Meal timing can be a confusing subject, especially when it comes to the best time to eat dinner.

 The thing about weight loss or weight gain though is that it is small incremental things over a long period of time that results in becoming overweight or lean.

-Eating a late dinner could possibly make it tougher to follow your diet the next day (by affecting sleep, leptin and ghrelin).
+Eating late may not be the best time to eat dinner because it could possibly make it tougher to follow your diet the next day (by affecting sleep, leptin and ghrelin).

 Over time this could cause weight gain or at least make it tough to lose weight.